Dicklesworthstone/llm_multi_round_coding_tournament/README.md

 I quickly realized that if I naively followed the same exact approach but with 4 models instead of 2, I would quickly run into a combinatorial explosion of having to show each model each other model's response, and so on with the follow up responses.

 Thus, I decided to instead put ALL the responses during each round in a single markdown file for submission.
-I also took some liberties with when I would create a new "conversation" with each model to clear out the context window fully and get them to start with a fresh state of mind.
+I also took some liberties with exactly when I would create a new "conversation" with each model to clear out the context window fully and get them to start with a fresh state of mind.

 ## A Good Test Problem

 Now, in order to make any of this interesting and worthwhile, we need a worthy problem.
-That is, a simple problem with a pretty straightforward and an obvious correct answer wouldn't show off the power of this method, because all the models would hopefully quickly converge on the right answer.
+A simple problem with a pretty straightforward and obvious correct answer wouldn't show off the power of this method, because all the models would hopefully quickly converge on the right answer.

 I decided that the best kind of problem would be one that is a bit messy and which didn't have a single right answer or even a "best approach," but which admitted many possible approaches.
 I finally settled on the problem of trying to "fix" an invalid markdown table.